Remembering Donald Shoup (1938-2025)

 Professor Donald Shoup passed away on February 6, 2025.
 Among many other significant achievements and honors he was a founding Advisory Board member of PRN.

-Donald’s curiosity, intelligence, passion, generosity, and kindness allowed him to not only expose the critical problems with modern parking policy, but to also ignite and nurture a movement to change them and make the world a better place.
+Donald’s curiosity, intelligence, passion, generosity, and kindness allowed him not only to expose the critical problems with modern parking policy, but also to ignite and nurture a movement to change them and make the world a better place.

 The Parking Reform Network wishes to provide our community with a place to share their stories and thoughts to remember and honor Donald.
-We will provide a copy of these messages to his family at a future date.

 Add your memories